Overview

 Careers

 The varied nature of the course enables students to develop highly desirable skills in areas such as self-management, creativity, data analysis, performance, teamwork, problem-solving, and communication, all of which makes them an attractive prospect for potential employers.
 Teaching, performance and arts administration are among the popular destinations for Music graduates, but others include broadcasting, publishing, law, politics and the Civil Service.
 Many students undertake further study in performance, often at conservatoires in the UK and abroad.
-Rather than limiting your career prospects, a music degree opens doors to a wide range of careers both within and outside the arts.Get more details
+Rather than limiting your career prospects, a music degree opens doors to a wide range of careers both within and outside the arts.Programme Structure

-Courses included:
+Courses include:

 - Musical analysis and critical listening

-- Foundations in ethnomusicology
+- Critical studies in ethnomusicology

 - Composition